MuhtasimTanmoy/notebook/course/distributed system.md

 - General Philosophy

 ### RPC and Threads
-- Threads vs event driven asyncronous programming
+- Threads vs event-driven asynchronous programming
-- To get Parrelalism + IO Concurrency fill all thread equal to core with event driven loop
+- To get Parrelalism + IO Concurrency fill all threads equal to the core with an event-driven loop
-- Go threads are cleverly run on one os thread
+- Go threads are cleverly run on one OS thread
-- Code snippets in go crawler explained
+- Code snippets in Go Crawler explained

 ### GFS
-- Two phase commit
+- Two-phase commit

 ### Primary-Backup Replication
-- Multi core bad for replicated state machine
+- Multi-core bad for replicated state machine

 ### Blockstack
 - Cryptographic ACL needs Public Key Infrastructure
-- Burn Address gets some fee for registering name
+- Burn Address gets some fee for registering the name
 - Certificate Transparency

 ### Fault Tolerance
-- Use of leader in distributed concensus
+- Use of leader in distributed consensus
-    - Original Paxos dont have a leader
+    - Original Paxos don't have a leader
     - First round to elect a leader, second to decide
-    - In raft, leader elected.
-So speeds up by factor of two
+    - In the raft, the leader is elected.
+So speeds up by a factor of two
-    - Sequence of leaders identified by followers using term
+    - Sequence of leaders identified by followers using the term
     - Back up.
 Fast
     - Log Compaction
     - Linearizability
-        - All concurrent parallal requests map to one dimention.
+        - All concurrent parallel requests map to one dimension.

 ### ZooKeeper
-- Raft usage requires explicit use in application which gives distributed concensus
+- Raft usage requires explicit use in the application which gives distributed consensus
-- Zookeeper gives same as a co oord ination service
+- Zookeeper gives the same as a coordination service
-- zookeeper zab, raft like
+- zookeeper Zab, raft-like
 - Writes linearizable, gives zxID, Read fifo client with zxID
 - Primary backup system, not state machine replication.
 - Configuration management through read locking `ready` file